 Here’s when you can say someone is already developing an addiction.
 In their minds (and bodies), they believe (and feel) that they cannot function at their full capacity without the drug.

 Withdrawal symptoms from drugs and alcohol dependency can lead to anxiety, depression, insomnia, weight loss, and many other symptoms.
 Besides, when people experience withdrawal signs, they might retake a higher dose and risk overdose.

 Stage 5: Addiction

-The final and most detrimental stage is the substance use disorder one.
+The final and most detrimental stage is substance use disorder.
+Addiction is a chronic disease that’s also progressive; it just doesn’t happen overnight.
 At this point, everyone, including the new addict, is affected by drug abuse.
-Someone who struggles with a substance use disorder will even suffer behavioral health problems and mental health issues simultaneously.
+Someone who struggles with a substance use disorder will simultaneously suffer behavioral health problems and mental health issues.

 By this stage, people fail to fulfill responsibilities related to work, family, or school.
 They continue their substance abuse despite recognizing its adverse effects on their health and relationships, and they are physically and mentally submerged in their addiction.

 The stages of addiction are progressive and do not occur overnight.
 Generally, addicts and even those closest to them will remain in denial regarding the severity of the drug or alcohol problem.
 If you or someone you know struggles with these stages, please remember help is available, and recovery is possible.